rezahusain/rubric/sdf/final-project/business.md

     [ ] user interface / flow sketches

-[ ] Does the app satisfy these requirements?
+[ ] Does the app satisfy the functional requirements?

 ### Score: